-Notwithstanding the risks and uncertainties mentioned above, the Group, having considered the agreed actions for the Greek economy's revival and the commitments for the stability of the financial sector, has not recognized any impairment losses for Greek sovereign debt securities.
-Information for the fair values of Greek sovereign exposures carried at fair value is provided in notes 15 and 27.
+Notwithstanding the risks and uncertainties directly related with the developments in the Greek macroeconomic environment, as described in note 2, the Group, having considered, the new financing envelope of ca € 86 bn which permits Greece to service its debt, the agreed actions for the Greek economy's revival, the commitments for the stability of the financial sector, as well as the improvement of the Hellenic Republic's credit spreads and the significant increase of its debt securities' market prices, has not recognized any impairment losses for its exposure to Greek sovereign debt securities as at 30 September 2015.
+Information for the fair values of the Greek sovereign exposure is provided in notes 15 and 27.